ForceZhao/repository01/README.md

 any way
 it's my first repository
-from here i start my learning on github hope for a good jurney
+from here i start my learning on github hope for a good journey